-Slice of texas sheet cake on spatula.
+Slice of Texas chocolate sheet cake served on a spatula.

 This post may contain affiliate links.
 Read disclosure policy.